 The House-Museum of Adam Mitskevich in Novogrudok is a one-storey rectangular brick building.
 The entrance of the main facade has a vestibule, which was completed by a triangular fronton.
 Windows are also rectangular.

-You may attend the museum from Tuesday to Friday from 9 am to 18 pm.
+You may attend the museum every day except Monday from 9 am to 18 pm.
 Excursions are available in four languages: Russian, Belarusian, English, and Polish.

 Excursions on the exposition of the Adam Mitskievich House-Museum in Novogrudok